ehsanbabavu/ariyabot1/replit.md

 - **Authentication**: JWT, bcrypt

 ## AI Services
-- **Gemini AI**: For intelligent deposit receipt OCR (Gemini 2.0 Flash Vision) and natural language understanding for WhatsApp product ordering.
+- **OpenAI via Liara AI**: For intelligent deposit receipt OCR (Vision) and natural language understanding for WhatsApp product ordering.
+Using Liara AI service as an Iranian proxy with hardcoded API credentials for access to OpenAI models (google/gemini-2.5-flash).

 ## Database and Storage
 - **Database Provider**: Neon Database